jodavaho/highfleet-ship-opt/README.md

 3. Python wrappers (`pip install .`)

-This project is also hosted on [jodavaho.io/hf/opt](https://jodavaho.io/hf/opt) if you'd like to give it a shot (sorry about the primitive interface!)
+This project is also hosted on [jodavaho.io/hf/opt](https://jodavaho.io/hf/opt) if you'd like to give it a shot (or will be shortly!)

 Most use cases are one of the following: